jackob101/Wallman/readme.md

 - Add option to download image straight from reddit post.
 This would allow to save the post url for credits.
 Credits would also go into index.csv probably. ( Will require some scrapping to get the image URL )
 - Reddit have api to upvote or downvote posts. 'download' could also auto upvote ( Of course it should be opt in by some env variable or prompt)
 -

+## Reddit sync TODO:
+- For each fetched image:
+    - Display it ( kitty icat )
+    - Ask for additional tags
+    - Assign tag base on resolution ( for example assign 'FHD' for 1920x1080 resolutions )